d-oliveros/isomorphine/README.md

 }
 ```

+To make the these functions available in the browser, you have to create an isomorphic proxy to this folder by using `isomorphine.proxy()`.

-`isomorphine.proxy()` will make this model available in the browser, without breaking your bundle due to incompatible server-only libraries, bloating your bundle's size, or exposing your server's code:
+`isomorphine.proxy()` will make these modules available in the browser, without breaking your bundle due to incompatible server-only libraries, bloating your bundle's size, or exposing your server's code.
+In this example, we will create an isomorphic proxy with `isomorphine.proxy()`, and export it in the index file of the `/models` directory, thus exposing all the models in the browser.

 ```js
 // in /models/index.js